Summer Intensive Program

 Additional coachings, master classes, and performance opportunities are available for groups exhibiting consistent rehearsal practices and marked improvement.

 The Summer Intensive Program is open to students in grades 6-12.
 If your student is a rising 6th grader or a graduated senior they may also apply.
-Although the program focuses primarily on string players and pianists and the broad repertoire that is available for those instruments, non-string players are welcome and encouraged to apply.
+Although the majority of applicants are string players and pianists due to the broad repertoire available for those instruments, non-string players are welcome and encouraged to apply.
 Franklin Pond will do everything possible to place all accepted students into a group with matched ability and temperament.
-Pre-formed groups, both string and non-string, are encouraged to apply.
+Pre-formed groups, both string and non-string, are welcome and encouraged to apply.

-Click here to download a PDF of this summer’s schedule.
+Click here to download a PDF of the 2023 Summer Program schedule.
+Click here to access the Google Calendar version.

-At each summer session and the retreat, groups will receive coachings from the Franklin Pond faculty, who are members of the Atlanta Symphony or The Atlanta Opera.
-Groups will work with at least 2 different coaches throughout the summer so they can benefit from multiple musical perspectives.
+At each summer session and the retreat, ensembles will receive coachings from the Franklin Pond faculty, all of whom perform with Atlanta Symphony or The Atlanta Opera.
+Ensembles will work with multiple coaches throughout the summer so they can benefit from a variety of musical perspectives.

-At each summer session and the retreat, groups will participate in masterclasses with distinguished masterclass artists from around the country.
+At each summer session and the retreat, ensembles will participate in masterclasses with distinguished masterclass artists from around the country.
 Additional masterclasses may be offered throughout the summer as artists become available.

 The retreat takes place on the campus of the University of North Georgia in Dahlonega, GA.
 Franklin Pond students stay in the dorms on campus, eat at the university’s dining hall, and rehearse in the music building.
 Retreat activities include: